BRYANT LEGAL GROUP

 • Application of a coverage exclusion

-• Disability is tied to a pre-existing condition
+• Disability tied to a pre-existing condition

 • Failure to seek ongoing medical treatment

+In long-term disability situations, private disability carriers can make offers to buy out coverage to avoid having to pay out benefits for the lifetime of the policy.
+When you accept a lump sum buyout, you must agree to forgo legal claims against the insurer for the benefits at-issue (and any related issues, such as a bad faith claim you might have against that insurer for how they mishandled the processing of your benefits).
+The benefits owed over the lifetime of the policy are negotiated and repackaged as a lump sum payment.
+If you accept the lump sum buyout, then you will not be entitled to receive monthly benefits payments.
+Now, is it worth it?
+Although it might seem like an unsatisfactory answer, the truth is that the attractiveness of a lump sum buyout depends on the circumstances of your disability claim and your own preferences.
+Let’s clarify.
 A lump sum offer for a buyout is less than the total present value of your maximum future benefits under your disability insurance policy.
-Whether or not the offer for a buyout is reasonable or “worth it” for you to accept requires complicated analysis.
-For one thing, disability insurance benefits are not static in nature.
-The insurer may conduct surveillance over time, and will absolutely expect you to update them on changes in your medical condition(s), your continued medical treatment, and any efforts to return to work.
+Whether the offer is reasonable or “worth it” for you requires deeper analysis.
+For one thing, long-term disability insurance benefits are not static in nature.
+The insurer may conduct surveillance over time and will expect you to update them on changes in your medical condition(s), your continued medical treatment, and any efforts to return to work.
 It is in the insurer’s best interest for you to improve and therefore to no longer be “disabled” under their policy, thus terminating the receipt of benefits.
-By negotiating a lump sum buyout, you don’t have to worry about whether the insurer will terminate your benefits at some later date — you can focus on recovery.
+By negotiating a lump sum buyout, you don’t have to worry about whether the insurer will terminate your benefits at some later date.
+You can focus on recovery.
+Related Article: When Should I Take a Disability Insurance Settlement or Buyout?

 Additionally, most disability insurance policies specifically require that you receive appropriate ongoing medical care; failing to do so, may be a separate reason for an insurer to deny your claim.

+The consequences of lying or otherwise misrepresenting details reported in your original application for disability insurance coverage vary depending on the nature of the misrepresentation.
+In Illinois, you may still be entitled to receive disability benefits, even if you misrepresented certain facts on your original application, so long as those facts were not: 1) intended to deceive the insurer, and 2) material to the disability coverage.
 For example, if you simply forgot to write about some minor health condition, the insurer cannot use that as justification for a denial (or rescinded coverage).
 Further, if the health condition is unrelated to the disability coverage — in other words, if they would have still extended coverage to you had you no misrepresented the facts — then the insurer is required to pay out benefits for a legitimate disability claim.
+It’s worth noting, however, that the insurer may be entitled to payments to cover any difference that there would have been to the insurance premium.
+Our Chicago disability attorneys can help you navigate this situation.
+Related Article: Denied Because You “Hid” a Condition From the Insurance Company?
+You Can Fight Back

-It’s worth noting that some plans are extremely strict and actually exclude all mental health conditions from qualification for benefits altogether, but this is quite uncommon — most plans have a basic provision known as the “mental or nervous condition” limitation.
+Generally speaking, you are entitled to receive long-term disability benefits, even if your disability is caused primarily by a mental health condition such as depression, anxiety, panic disorder, or PTSD.
+However, there may be associated limitations.
+Some disability plans are extremely strict and exclude all mental health conditions from qualification for benefits altogether, but this is quite uncommon.
+Most plans have a basic provision known as the “mental or nervous condition” limitation.
 This limitation entitles you to disability benefits for a 24-month period, after which you will no longer be entitled to receive further benefits.
+Related Article: How Long Can You Be on Disability Insurance for Depression and Other Mental Health Conditions?

 • When it comes to supplemental income sources, such as passive income, inheritance, personal gifts, etc., your private disability benefits are generally entirely unaffected.